tilburgsciencehub/website/content/topics/Analyze/causal-inference/rdd/geographicRDD.md

 $$Y_i = \alpha_b + \tau_b T_i + \gamma_b DistanceToBoundary_{ib} + \delta_b T_i*DistanceToBoundary_{ib} + \epsilon_{ib}$$

-Where Y is the outcome, T is the treatment dummy, DistanceToBoundary is the Euclidean distance between the observation $i$ and boundary point $b$, and $\epsilon$ is the error term. $\tau_b$ is the coefficient of interest.
+Where Y is the outcome, T is the treatment dummy, $DistanceToBoundary$ is the Euclidean distance between the observation $i$ and boundary point $b$, and $\epsilon$ is the error term. $\tau_b$ is the coefficient of interest.

 {{% tip %}}
 The software package used for GRD analysis in R and State, `SpatialRDD`, also automatically calculates the _average_ treatment effect for the _entire_ boundary.
 {{% /tip %}}

 {{% tip %}}
 There are also ways of estimating treatment effects where treatment exposure is determined by a geographic discontinuity without using regression discontinuity methods.
-One such approach is spatial nearest-neighbour matching, where we compare each observation to its geographically closest ‘neighbour’, regressing their differences in outcomes on their differences in treatment status.
+One such approach is spatial nearest-neighbour [matching](/exact-matching), where we compare each observation to its geographically closest ‘neighbour’, regressing their differences in outcomes on their differences in treatment status.
 Another approach is to use spatial fixed effects (or spatial demeaning), which in effect is a hybrid combination of matching with standard RDD.
 We do not discuss these methods in detail in this topic, but further information on them can be found [here](https://blogs.worldbank.org/en/impactevaluations/spatial-jumps).
 {{% /tip %}}

 ## Challenges to identification in GRD designs and solutions

 ### Sorting and manipulation

 Geographic location, and more precisely latitude and longitude, are running variables that are comparatively easy to manipulate for individuals and households.
 It tends to be fairly straightforward for people to move between adjacent areas on either side of a border cutoff.
-If this is the case, the subjects can determine their treatment status themselves – for instance, an individual can move to a neighbouring state that decrease the income tax precisely to benefit from this ‘treatment’.
+If this is the case, the subjects can determine their treatment status themselves – for instance, an individual can move to a neighbouring state that decreases the income tax precisely to benefit from this ‘treatment’.
 In this way, subjects can non-randomly self-select into treatment, causing selection bias.

 This issue does not _always_ arise in GRD settings – for example, it may not be so straightforward for a worker to find a new job in a neighbouring country immediately after that country raises the minimum wage.
 There are two important points to consider here:

 1. Manipulation is more likely if policy or institutional differences in the past are strongly correlated with policy differences (treatments) in the present.
-This allows people the time to observe consistent differences across the cutoff and decide on which side of the border to live or work.
+This allows people the time to observe consistent differences across the cutoff and decide on which side of the boundary to live or work.
 This amounts to self-selection and can make the composition of the groups on either side of the border (cutoff) substantially and discontinuously different.

 2. There may be a trade-off between manipulation probability and the plausibility of continuity assumptions.
-On the one hand, a tightly sealed border reduces the probability of movement across it – and thus manipulation; on the other, it can also lead to the development of stark and discontinuous differences in relevant characteristics between the populations on either side of it.
+On the one hand, a tightly sealed border reduces the probability of movement across it – and thus manipulation; on the other, it can also lead to the development of stark and discontinuous differences in relevant characteristics between the populations on either side of it, threatening the validity of the continuity assumption.

 #### Solutions